femtomc/monowiki/README.md

-monowiki changes      # summarize git changes since a ref monowiki comment add  # create an annotation file in vault/comments/ monowiki status       # changes + comments in one call monowiki github-pages # generate GitHub Actions workflow
+monowiki changes      # summarize git changes since a ref monowiki comment add  # create an annotation file in vault/comments/ monowiki status       # changes + comments in one call
+# Tip: use "-" for comment body to read from stdin; default author from git config
+monowiki github-pages # generate GitHub Actions workflow
 ```